betaorbust/eslint-formatter-compassion/README.md

         output.
 -   Prebaked All-in-one ESLint formatters
     -   With all our supported guides.
-Just pick one of the pre-built, ESLint-compatible formatters from `eslint-formatter-compassionate/pre-baked-with-all-guides/<formatter type>`
+Just pick one of the pre-built, ESLint-compatible formatters from `eslint-formatter-compassion/pre-baked-with-all-guides/<formatter type>`

-You can roll your own formatter using `eslint-formatter-compassionate` as a base, or use one of the pre-built formatters of your choice.
+You can roll your own formatter using `eslint-formatter-compassion` as a base, or use one of the pre-built formatters of your choice.

 ### Guides